 The Trustees are required to review the Constitution every five years, in order to ensure the IFRS Foundation remains fit for purpose.

-Most recently, in October 2018, the Trustees approved a narrow-scope amendment to the Foundation’s Constitution to extend the term of the Trustee Chair and Vice-Chairs up to a maximum of nine years, taking into account any previous term already served as Trustee, Vice-Chair or Chair, as the case may be.
+In October 2018, the Trustees approved a narrow-scope amendment to the Foundation’s Constitution to extend the term of the Trustee Chair and Vice-Chairs up to a maximum of nine years, taking into account any previous term already served as Trustee, Vice-Chair or Chair, as the case may be.
 The Trustees also approved an amendment to allow for the Trustee Chair to be appointed from among the Trustees or to be recruited externally.
 This amendment to the Constitution came into effect on 1 December 2018.